 With the cash rate rising 125 bps throughout 2023, demand for refinancing was already strong, so some banks seemingly decided there was no need to keep hurting margins in exchange for customer acquisition.

-As of September 2024, these are all the Australian lenders offering cashback for refinancing:
+These are all the Australian lenders offering cashback for refinancing at the time of writing:

 Bank / Lender |